numba/numba/docs/source/dev.rst

     Intrinsics and instruction support for numba, as well as... internal intrinsics.
 Merge internal stuff in numba/external :)

-    See :ref:`intrinsics` for what intrinsics do
+    See :ref:`intrinsics` for what intrinsics do.

 * numba/containers

-    Numba typed containers
+    Numba typed containers, see :ref:`containers`

 * numba/asdl and numba/ir

     Utilities to validate ASTs and generate fast visitors/AST implementations from ASDL.
 This should be factored out into asdlpy or somesuch.

+* numba/viz

+    Format ASTs and CFGs with graphviz.
+See also the 'annotate' branch

 .. _closures: